aws-samples/mainframe-data-utilities/README.md

 The REDEFINES statement allows multiple layouts declaration in the COBOL language.

-The [COBKS05.cpy](LegacyReference/COBKS05.cpy) is provided in [LegacyReference](LegacyReference/) folder as an example of a VSAM file copoybook having three record layouts.
+The [COBKS05.cpy](LegacyReference/COBKS05.cpy) is provided in [LegacyReference](LegacyReference/) folder as an example of a VSAM file copybook having three record layouts.
 The [CLIENT.EBCDIC.txt](sample-data/CLIENT.EBCDIC.txt) is the EBCDIC sample that can be converted through the following steps.

 1. Run the `parse-copybook-to-json.py` script to parse the copybook file provided in `sample-data`.